 This hour-long guided tour focuses on the Lighthouse and its maritime history.
 It includes a brief overview of the maritime hammock, life of a lighthouse keeper, and maritime archaeology.
 Students get the chance to become junior maritime archaeologists and view artifacts from shipwrecks as well as a climb to the top of the tower.
-This tour is a wonderful add-on to any of the specialty tour programs (below).
-Print out our K-12 Materials and Standards for pre and post program materials and documentation of Sunshine State Standards covered during the tour.
+This tour is included with all of the specialty tour programs (below).
+Print out our Pre-Visit Materials to help prepare for your class or groups tour.

 Maritime Archaeology Specialty Programs